mjgs/freelancer/README.md

     ```
     Your freelance website is now running locally!

     Browse to the homepage: http://localhost:3000

     Browse to service selection page: http://localhost:3000/payments/selection

     You will be able to browse the pages, but you won't be able to run through the payment flow completely yet because Stripe, Mailgun and Google Analytics are disabled.

     Try to make a payment using the Stripe test card number 4242 4242 4242 4242, a date in the future, and CVC 424.
-You will see a popup message from stripe saying you haven't set the publishable key.
+You will see a popup message from Stripe saying you haven't set the publishable key.

 6. Replace the placeholder data with your data